gluster/glusterfs-java-filesystem/readme.md

 `glusterfs-java-filesystem-example/src/main/java/com/peircean/glusterfs/example/Example.java`

+The example program can be run with maven by executing `mvn exec:exec` in the glusterfs-java-filesystem-example directory.

 # Project License

 Until further notice (made here and in LICENSE.txt) this project is licensed under the terms of the